 Our webinar courses consist of monthly learning sequences.
 Each learning sequence is composed of input from our areas of expertise interspersed or follow with interactive discussion and some learning exercises, where we can immediately practice together the concepts from the input.

 We will be using Zoom, which allows us to share audio, documents and applications with webinar attendees.
-The registration is free for all participants and open for members for their own presentations.
+The registration and participation is free for all participants.
+The possibility to present own topic is open for members only.
 If you would like to become a member please click here.

 Meeting ID: 381 538 131